Saving Money At Your

 than one service provided at a particular location.

-Having Your Wedding on Any Day but Saturday as Well as During the Off
+Having Your Wedding on Any Day but Saturday or During the Off

 Many halls, caterers, and other wedding service providers will often